Aineoh/imaginganddatavisualisation--AAD118/README.md

 ![juliegeb](https://scontent.cdninstagram.com/hphotos-xaf1/t51.2885-15/s306x306/e15/11084941_967569579920448_349761578_n.jpg)

+I took a trip to Krakow in Poland over this semester and took some photos of the castle in the city.
+This added something different to my photography pool and it would be different from the other students collection of photos.

+Since I was taking photos of castles I researched a photographer that takes photos only of castles.
+[Tony Howell](http://www.tonyhowell.co.uk/new/castlephotographs.htm) is an English photographer and his photos of castles are really inspiring.
+He captures them from far away and uses the natural light to enphasise the castle.

+[This is my photography album on flickr](https://www.flickr.com/photos/80894004@N03/sets/72157650857605852/) which has my 3 micro and 3 macro photos.

 Week 4
 -------
 This week we had a talk by two guys from Fresh Made Media.
 There is an oppertunity for a paid placement over the summer which also lands you a garenteed placement in third year.